-Stand out – Bring an easily-identifiable (read: loud and colourful) beach flag or umbrella to help lost members of your clan find their way back to camp.
-Pick a memorable location too – behind life-guard stations or near an easily identifiable landmark can work well.
+Bring loud and colourful beach flag or umbrella to help lost members of your clan find their way back to camp.
+Set up near an easily identifiable landmark.

-Make like a marine – Having a whistle which family members recognise is also a good way to keep people together; binoculars for scanning the horizon for wandering children, as well as sea life, can be handy.
+Having a whistle or other noise-making tool, which family members recognise, is also a good way to keep people together; binoculars for scanning the horizon for wandering children, as well as sea life, can be handy.

-No-one wants tears at the end of a day at the beach.
-Consider leaving these items at home:
+No one wants tears at the end of a day at the beach.
+Consider leaving these items behind:

-Expensive tech – Sand isn’t known for being kind to cameras, nor is water the best bedfellow for your smartphone or tablet.
-Add grubby little hands into the mix and it’s a recipe for disaster.
-Say goodbye to that perfect Instagram shot and relax into some tech-free family time.
+Sand and water aren’t kind to cameras, smartphones or tablets.
 Can’t leave the screens at home?
 Invest in waterproof cases, keep them in a zip-lock bag and stow them safely with other valuables.